Am I suitable for contact lenses?

 The majority of people are suitable for contact lens wear.
 The contact lenses available today are much more comfortable and healthier for the eye than they were in the past.
 There are plenty of different designs and types available to suit different eyes and wearing needs and the designs are improving all the time.

 What do I need to do to get contact lenses?

 If you have never worn contact lenses you will need to see our optometrist to obtain a prescription and learn how to correctly wear and care for your lenses.
 Appointments can be arranged by calling us on 02 4933 0055.

-Jason will begin with an initial consultation (bulk billed to Medicare) to check if your eyes are suitable for contact lens wear.
+Jason will begin with an initial consultation to check if your eyes are suitable for contact lens wear.
 This will depend on the strength of your prescription and the health of the front of your eyes.
 At this visit, Jason will discuss the best options for contact lens wear with you.
-Options may include daily disposable lenses, lenses you clean and keep for two to four weeks, lenses you can sleep in for as long as 30 days, or longer term lenses.
+Options may include daily disposable lenses, lenses that are removed daily and keep for two to four weeks, lenses you can sleep in for as long as 30 days, or longer term lenses.
 The best option for you will depend on your prescription, your personal eye health, and how often you would like to wear contact lenses.

 A third visit is then required, usually after 1-2 weeks.
 You will be asked to wear your trial lenses to this visit so that Jason can check that the strength of the lenses is suitable for you, and that your eye health has not been affected by contact lens wear.
 If you have had any difficulties with the contact lens comfort, vision, or their use then this will be addressed and further visits may be required.
 Additional visits are also usually required if you are being fit with extended wear lenses (the ones you can sleep in).
 If all is well you can start to order your contact lenses.